-- 3. If the baseline of the size standard is noisy, raise the RFU threshold of the red or orange to above the noise level. - a.
+- 3. If the baseline of the size standard is noisy, raise the RFV threshold of the red or orange to above the noise level. - a.
 Alternatively, redefine the size standard.
 In the Analysis Control window under the Size Standard column click and highlight the size standard of the sample.
-Click on the small arrow on the right side of the cell and select Define New.
+Click on the small arrow ▶on the right side of the cell and select Define New.
 The size standard peaks will appear and at the appropriate peak, type the label in the column (see above for correct values).

-NOTE: For Identifier LIZ runs do not define the 250 bp and the 340bp size standards.
+NOTE: For Identifiler LIZ runs do not define the 250 bp and the 340bp size standards.

 b.
-When you are done defining the new size standard, exit out of the window by hitting X and click Save.
-Save the size standard file in the folder C:\AppliedBio\Shared\Analysis\Sizecaller\SizeStandards that can only be accessed through the desktop shortcut AppliedBio folder.
-Name the size standard whatever you wish.
+When you are done defining the new size standard, exit out of the window by hitting and click Save.
+Save the size standard file in the folder CyAppliedBio\Shared\Analysis\Sizecaller\SizeStandards that can only be accessed through the desktop shortcut AppliedBio folder.
+Name the Size standard whatever you wish.
 Select this size standard for the analysis of all the failed samples.

 Reanalyze samples.
-There should be a \blacklozenge on the size standard column d.
+There should be a ♦ on the size standard column d.
 After reanalyzing the samples go back to the SizeStandard folder and drag the size standard you created to the Archive SizeStandards Folder.
-The default predefined size standards indicated above should be the only choice in the drop down menu.
+The default predefined size standards indicated above should be the only are automatically the project are party at the project at the ATTENTION: all reanalysis results and parameter changes are automatically written to the individual sample files, even if the changes to the project are persaved.

-IDENTIFI LER TM AND YM1 - GENESCAN A ANALYSIS
+IDENTIFI LER TM AND YM1 - GENESCAN ANALYSIS

 DATE EFFECTIVE APPROVED BY PAGE

 03-24-2010 EUGENE LIEN 9 OF 9